 Here’s the best part: if you exercise regularly, you will get better at it and start to like it.

 Anything you practice on a regular basis will get easier over time, and the same is true for exercise.
 At first, it may feel cumbersome and very uncomfortable, but over time exercise will become enjoyable.
-Eventually, it becomes so routine and so enjoyable that if you don’t exercise for a few days, you will miss it terribly.
-(Really.
-I promise.)
+Your body and mind will both thank you.

 1. Bassuk, S.S. and J.E.
 Manson, Epidemiological evidence for the role of physical activity in reducing risk of type 2 diabetes and cardiovascular disease.
 J Appl Physiol, 2005.
 99(3): p.
 1193-204.